The Even Stevens Movie: Plot

-With their daughter Ren having graduated from junior high and their son Donnie soon leaving for college, Eileen and Steve Stevens are wanting the family to all spend a memorable summer vacation together, though their youngest son Louis is happy just to spend it lounging.
-Ren's aloof boyfriend Gill then breaks up with her and, to distract herself from the heartbreak, she accepts a job babysitting Bernard "Beans" Aranguren, who moves in with the family while his parents are away in Helsinki.
+With their daughter Ren having graduated from junior high and their oldest son Donnie soon leaving for college, Steve and Eileen Stevens want the family to all spend a memorable summer vacation together, though their youngest son Louis is happy to spend it lounging.
+Ren's aloof boyfriend Gil breaks up with her; to distract herself from the heartbreak, she accepts a job babysitting Bernard "Beans" Aranguren, who moves in with the family while his parents are away in Helsinki.

 Miles McDermott, a man claiming to be from the state department, visits the Stevens family and informs them they have won a trip to the South Pacific island of Mandelino, where they will serve as goodwill ambassadors.
 With all except Louis excited by the prospect, the family and Beans fly out to Mandelino.
-Though they are at first welcomed by the locals, Louis accidentally destroys the island's sacred palace, and the locals shun them.
+Though the locals welcome them at first, Louis accidentally destroys the island's sacred palace, and the locals shun them.

 Facing a weeklong wait before they can return home, tensions start to rise within the group.
 Unbeknownst to them, this is by design: they are in fact on a reality TV series called Family Fakeout, hosted by Miles, who is determined to make the show a success after being ousted as producer of another hidden camera show called Gotcha!
 Miles creates more tensions within the family, which splits into two factions: Steve, Ren and Beans vs. Eileen, Donnie and Louis.
 Ren seeks solace with Jason, an actor playing a local called Mootai, who is told to romance her to boost ratings.